linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 01.09.2025
+- Topic: Boost Your Community Now
+- Directory: /posts/2025/September/01
+- Description: ``` Tired of platforms that control your content and community?
+It's time to build your own social network.
+With Social Networks as a Service from web4.community, you can create a custom platform tailored to your needs.
+Take back control, build your community, and own your data. ```

 ### 31.08.2025
 - Topic: Building Your Own Social Network
 - Directory: /posts/2025/August/31